 Evening: Farewell dinner at a local restaurant overlooking the Asanogawa River, with a curated sake tasting guided by a local sommelier — a final celebration of the city's remarkable culinary and craft culture.

 This is just a starting point.
 We tailor every detail — from garden visits to artisan workshops — to create your ideal Kanazawa journey.
 Itineraries from $1,000/person/day.
+See our luxury Japan trip cost guide for a full pricing breakdown.

 Best Time to Visit Kanazawa